 ‘Just don’t cause any trouble.’

-Within a month Bebi had more customers than anyone else in the Parlour.
+By bthe end of the month Slice had more customers than anyone else in the Parlour.

 ‘What do you do to them?’
 Her colleague, Cheri, smiled.
-Cheri had four kids and a husband who was always fooling about, and it didn’t quite reach her eyes.
+Cheri had four kids and a husband who was always fooling about, and the smile didn’t quite reach her eyes.
 ‘Nothing I try gets the sort of response you do.’

 ‘I tell them what they want to hear.’